Applying is simple

 How do I apply?

-BTHCC students are to complete the online application formonline application form.
+BTHCC students are to complete the online application form which will be available from Monday 9th August.
 Applicants from other schools need to download and complete the application form download and complete the application form and then give it to their referee to complete the reference part and submit to the Sixth Form by Friday 13th November 2020.
 Applications can be found at http://www.bthcc.org.uk/sixthform/apply/

 What happens once I’ve applied?